Should I lease or buy solar panels?

 - Maximize the financial benefits of solar

 What do we mean by "maximizing the financial benefits of solar"?
 Basically, if you buy solar panels outright (with one large upfront payment), you'll see more savings in the long run.
-That's because you won't pay a monthly payment to your solar provider and, instead, will own the system from the beginning.
-You can reduce your electric bill by using the power your solar system produces.
+That's because you won't pay monthly payments for years to your solar provider and, instead, will own the system from the beginning.
+As an owner, you can reduce your electric bill by using the power your solar system produces.
+We think this is one of the best reasons why people should consider buying their solar panels without any financing.

 Another way to maximize the financial benefits of solar is to claim a federal investment tax credit (ITC).
 Of course, you must be able to claim this tax credit, which depends on your tax liability.
 This can reduce your cost for solar panels.